Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 - Protect AI apps and the sensitive data processed or generated by the agents.

-- Support responsible AI governance by retaining and logging interactions, detecting policy violations, and investigating incidents.
+- Support responsible AI governance by **retaining and logging interactions, detecting policy violations, and investigating incidents**.

 Which two components should you include in the design?
 Each correct answer presents part of the solution.